Andrew III of Hungary: Last years (1298–1301)

 Andrew held an assembly of the prelates, noblemen, Saxons, Székelys, and Cumans in Pest in the summer of 1298.
 The preamble to the decrees that were passed at the diet mentioned "the laxity of the lord king".
 The decrees authorized Andrew to destroy forts built without permission and ordered the punishment of those who had seized landed property with force, but also threatened Andrew with excommunication if he did not apply the decrees.
 At the gathering, he appointed his uncle, Albertino Morosini, Duke of Slavonia.
 After the close of the diet, Andrew entered into a formal alliance with five influential noblemen – Amadeus Aba, Stephen Ákos, Dominic Rátót, Demetrius Balassa and Paul Szécs – who stated that they were willing to support him against the Pope and the bishops.
 Gregory Bicskei, the archbishop-elect and apostolic administrator of Esztergom, forbade the prelates to participate at a new diet which was held in 1299.
-The prelates ignored the archbishop's order and Andrew deprived him of Esztergom County.
+The prelates ignored Bicskei's order and Andrew deprived him of Esztergom County.

 A group of powerful lords—including the Šubići, Kőszegis and Csáks—urged Charles II of Naples to send his grandson, the 12-year-old Charles Robert, to Hungary in order to become king.
-The young Charles Robert disembarked in Split in August 1300.
+Charles Robert disembarked in Split in August 1300.
 Most Croatian and Slavonian lords and all Dalmatian towns but Trogir recognized him as king before he marched to Zagreb.
 The Kőszegis and Matthew Csák, however, were shortly reconciled with Andrew, preventing Charles' success.
-Andrew's envoy to the Holy See noted that Pope Boniface VIII did not support Charles Robert's adventure, either.
+Andrew's envoy to the Holy See noted that Pope Boniface VIII also did not support Charles Robert's adventure.
 Andrew, who had been in poor health for a while, was planning to capture his opponent, but he died in Buda Castle on 14 January 1301.
 According to historians Attila Zsoldos and Gyula Kristó, the contemporaneous gossip suggesting that Andrew was poisoned cannot be proved.

 Andrew was buried in the Franciscan church in Buda.
 Years later, Palatine Stephen Ákos referred to Andrew as the "last golden branch" of the tree of King Saint Stephen's family, because with Andrew's death the House of Árpád, the first royal dynasty of Hungary, ended.
 A civil war between various claimants to the throne—Charles Robert, Wenceslaus of Bohemia, and Otto of Bavaria—followed Andrew's death and lasted for seven years.
 The civil war ended with Charles Robert's victory, but he was forced to continue fighting against the Kőszegis, the Abas, Matthew Csák, and other powerful lords up to the early 1320s.